- Curriculum Information

-- Pupils from our German partner school the F.F.Runge have visited our Year 9, 10 and 11 pupils here in London and we have been out to visit them in Berlin with our Year 10 pupils.
+- Pupils from our German partner school the F.F.Runge visited our pupils here in London in July and we will visit their school in Berlin and see the main sights in December 2017.

 - We run trips for all Key Stages to the Goethe Institut (German) and the Institut Français (French) in London to develop cultural awareness and language skills, the most recent one being cross-curricular: languages in science.

 - Pupils in KS3 can now access copies of the Mary Glasgow magazines in French, Spanish and German and for KS4 and KS5 in French and German from the school library.
 This is an excellent tool for widening pupils' vocabulary and cultural knowledge.

 - Sixth Form students have the opportunity to travel to France or Germany for a week's work experience during February half term.
 Providing them with an invaluable opportunity to practise and build on their language skills.

 - We run cinema trips and pupils attend revision workshops at the Goethe Institut (German) and the Institut Français (French) in London each year.

 All pupils are able to study films and literature in MFL lessons and we now have a film library in our office.
 Pupils are able to borrow DVDs by leaving £5 deposit with their teacher.
 Pupils are also encouraged to watch their own films at home in the target language.